nextgenthemes/advanced-responsive-video-embedder/README.txt

 * Dailymotion (inc. playlists)
 * FunnyOrDie
 * Gametrailers
-* Iframes (in general, every provider that supports iframe embed codes)
+* Iframes (In general, every provider that supports iframe embed codes that can be displayed responsive)
 * IGN
 * Kickstarter
 * Liveleak